Originally posted 2/1/2016; updated 7/12/2020

 1. Do as much skin-to-skin as possible, even when baby isn’t eating.
 This helps to re-wire baby’s brain and can help them latch without the shield.
 Skin-to-skin can make a BIG difference in getting baby to latch.

 2. Watch your sleeping baby for early hunger cues (rapid eye movement, fidgeting or wiggling, etc) and try latching them when they’re just barely awake.
+You can even try latching them when they’re practically still asleep.

 3. Nurse baby often- every 2 hours or more, at each hunger cue- because babies with empty bellies are very impatient and may refuse to even try latching without a shield.
 You cannot nurse a baby too often, and you can’t spoil a baby.
+When you’re working on ditching the nipple shield just consider yourself an all-day buffet.

 5. Hand-express a few drops of milk onto your nipple before trying to latch to entice baby.
+If you are using formula you can do the same with a drop or two of formula.

 8. If your nipples are inverted or very soft, there are different techniques to make your nipple more “shield shaped” and firm.
 Try: